 Should you choose to instruct us, our fees to represent you are then based on a rate per hour, which you can see as follows:

 The rates may also vary if you have a legal expenses insurer covering your fees.
-If this is the case we will agree a rate with the insurer which is negotiated at the outset and typically between £190 and £220 per hour at Partner level plus VAT, and between £160 and £190 plus VAT at Associate and Assistant solicitor level.
+If this is the case we will agree a rate with the insurer which is negotiated at the outset.
 These rates are lower than private fee rates because of the frequency of instructions and the financial support provided by a major insurer throughout a claim.
+An insurer will not necessarily cover all your legal fees.

 At the start of your claim we will provide you with an overview of the work we will be undertaking on your behalf with an estimate timescale and relevant costs taking into account your own particular situation.
 During your claim, we will stay in contact with you to update you with any developments, as well as any changes that will need further work.